vijayanant/fossick/content/posts/RunLengthEncoding.md

 ```
 Yes, we are going to have problem understanding what we did here in few months.
-We basically have a function `myenc` called recursively with the current state
+We basically have a function `myenc1` called recursively with the current state
 of the program passed as arguments.

 After marvelling (crying?) at the code for a while it hits us.
 We have turned a